 Everyone told you you should use WordPress for your website.
 They gave you lots of good reasons to use it.
 So why, now that you have it installed, are you having a hard time with WordPress, and even more importantly, you are questioning why you decided to go this route in the first place?

 Don’t worry too much.
 Believe me, you aren’t the first to feel the frustration of WordPress.
 But, I want to assure you that I don’t think it was a bad choice for you at all.
 You will see so many benefits to WordPress once you actually learn it and start using it to it’s full capacity – which is really endless with all the plug-ins and add-ons that are out there.

 As with anything new to us, there is always going to be a learning curve.
 Chances are you were just fine getting it installed on your server and even downloading and installing a theme you liked.
 Now, if you were going to use that theme, as is, you would be pretty much good to go.
 But, 9 times out of 10, most business owners want to customize the theme and make it fit their business, and that’s where the frustration comes in.

 Most people are not graphic designers or web developers, so they get frustrated at the process of customizing their chosen theme to their liking.
 Totally understandable.
-Perhaps if more customization is your goal it is time to consider outsourcing that part of your WordPress venture to a professional.
-Let them do the heavy lifting on that portion of the site.
+Many theme developers, especially if you have opted for a paid theme, are more than happy to jump in and offer suggestions for making their theme work for you.